KMYI: Morning shows

 KMYI has had many morning shows throughout the years:

-When the station first flipped to Hot AC in 2001, KMYI recruited Jagger and Kristi from KFMB-FM; their tenure lasted until summer 2005, when they would move to XHRM.
+When the station first flipped to hot AC in 2001, KMYI recruited Jagger and Kristi from KFMB-FM; their tenure lasted until summer 2005, when they would move to XHRM-FM.

 Upon rebranding as "Star 94-1" in 2005, KMYI picked up the Jeff and Jer Showgram.
-2005 also saw the addition of notable personality Delana, who originally came in to co-host with Jeff and Jer.
+It also added notable personality Delana, who originally came in to co-host with Jeff and Jer.

 On August 20, 2009, Jeff and Jer exited KMYI, and were replaced by AJ Machado from sister Top 40 station KHTS-FM.
 On August 31, 2009, "AJ in the Morning" debuted on “Star” with most of the former "Playhouse" cast, with the exception of Geena The Latina, who remains at KHTS-FM.

 In June 2012, the morning show was replaced with Jesse Lozano, who re-located to San Diego to host mornings on KMYI.
 Jesse also voicetracks in afternoons on KIIS-FM in Los Angeles, and is also known as Boy Toy Jesse.

 On August 16, 2019, it was announced that Tati from sister station KSSX would move to KMYI as morning co-host with Jesse Lozano.
 The newly rebranded "Jesse and Tati" program debuted on August 26.
 This change comes as outgoing co-host Delana announced her move to the afternoon drive spot, in addition to her role on iHeart's Pride Radio network.